-You’ve become interested in MBTI, the Myers-Briggs, and now you’re learning about each cognitive function.
+You’ve become interested in MBTI, and the Myers-Briggs, and now you’re learning about each cognitive function.
 You figured out what the original eight letters mean, but how does all this Ti, Fi, Si, etc. stuff work?

 Cognitive functions are broken into two groups of eight: four judging functions and four perceiving functions.
 Each type has two judging functions and two perceiving functions.
 In this article, we’ll cover the two extraverted judging functions: extraverted feeling (Fe) and extraverted thinking (Te).